Denstone College: Preparatory School

 Denstone College opened a preparatory school in 1902, which moved in 1938 to Smallwood Manor, Marchington Woodlands.
 From 1959 to 1964 the headmaster was W. P. C. Davies.
 The school became co-educational and opened a pre-school department in 1983.
 It also provided boarding accommodation until 1997 but now is a day school for ages 2–11.

 In 2021 the preparatory school moved back to Denstone College and is now located in the former Classroom Block.
 It is now known as The Prep at Denstone College.

 Expedition to Inaccessible Island

 Denstone College is noted for carrying out the most extensive scientific exploration of Inaccessible Island, an extinct volcano in the South Atlantic.
 A group of 16 teachers and pupils led by Michael Swales (then Head of Biology), sailed to the island, landing on 25 October 1982 and remained on the island until 9 February 1983, apart from an excursion to the island of Tristan da Cunha at Christmas.
 The members of the expedition managed to ring 3,000 birds during their stay on the island, and 17 research papers were produced.
 The hut that they built at Blenden Hall on the island was demolished in 2000.

 Film location

 The exterior of the school was used as a location for the convent where Novice Joyce Fuddle lived for episode 4 of the 1985 BBC comedy series Happy Families.

+Denstone College also hosted Andrew "Freddie" Flintoff with the BBC for the tv show 'Freddie Flintoff's Field of Dreams'.
+The College fielded a team to take on Freddie's team which was featured on TV.